libretime/libretime/docs/manual/preferences/index.md

  ![](static/api-settings.png)

 You can enable live, read-only access to the Libretime schedule calendar for your station's public website with the **Public LibreTime API** option, if you wish.
-(There is more about this feature in the *Exporting the schedule* chapter, in the *Advanced Configuration* section of this book).
+(There is more about this feature in the [*Exporting the schedule*](../exporting-the-schedule/index.md) chapter, in the *Advanced Configuration* section of this book).

 The **Allowed CORS URLs** is intended to deal with situations where you want a remote site with a different domain to access the API.

  The **Display login button on your Radio Page?** will determine whether visitors to your site see a link to login.
 If this is disabled DJs and admins will need to goto http://SITEURL/login to be able to login.

  The **Tune-In Settings** section is intended for stations that have partnered with TuneIn to automatically push their now playing metadata to TuneIn.
-This hasn't been tested and also requires special credentials from parterning with TuneIn to test.
+This hasn't been tested and also requires special credentials from TuneIn to test.

  ![](static/dangerous-options.png)